alesqueren/blackjack/README.md

 A lot of strategies and techniques allow the player to statistically win in blackjack.
 Thoses techniques are difficult to master, so it could be interesting to know their efficiency before learning them.
-Efficieny depends on your specific rules of your table, your bankroll... so you can't find directly this information on the web.
-Blackjack simulation software are difficult to configure and understand.
+Efficiency of a strategy depends on specific rules of your table, your bankroll... so you can't find directly this information on the web.
+Blackjack simulation softwares are often difficult to configure and understand.

 Must have
 ---------
 * Correct compare method in Hand class
-* Make a configuration file interface for different rules, decks number ...
+* Make a configuration file for different rules, decks number ...

 Nice to have
 ------------